 Viscosupplementation Injections: Why Do We Need Them?

 Often with osteoarthritis in the knee joint, there is not only pain but swelling.
 This is usually caused by overuse of the joint or is due to excessive weight.
 Osteoarthritis is often called the wear and tear disease.
-The two leg bones in your knee joint are cushioned by two major components: cartilage and a viscous fluid.
+The two leg bones in your knee joint are cushioned by two major components: cartilage and a small amount of viscous fluid.

 Viscous Fluid: The synovial fluid lubricates the joint and helps to absorb shock.
 In a healthy joint, this fluid is squeezed out of the cartilage to lubricate the surfaces.
 When the cartilage deteriorates, it does not produce this vital lubrication.
-The injection of the hyaluronan acid takes the place of the natural bodily fluid in the joint.
+The injection of the hyaluronic acid takes the place of the natural bodily fluid in the joint.
 The viscosupplementation injections can relieve the pain and reduce the swelling in the area.

 Viscosupplementation Injections: What is the Procedure?

 The well-trained pain doctor in New York or the pain doctor in New Jersey will outline the method for the pain-relieving treatment of osteoarthritis of the knee in detail and answer all of your questions.

 - The procedure begins with the cleaning of the area in the vicinity of the injection.